panzerdp/dmitripavlutin.com/posts/135-dynamic-import/index.md

 <Affiliate type="traversyJavaScript" />

 Static importing works in most situations.
-But sometimes to save some client's bandwidth you may choose to load the modules dynamically.
+But sometimes to save some clients' bandwidth you may choose to load the modules dynamically.

 You can import modules dynamically if you use `import` as a function &mdash; `import(pathToModule)` &mdash; a feature available starting ES2020.

-Let's see how ES modules dynamic import works, and when it's useful.
+Let's see how ES modules' dynamic import works, and when it's useful.

 ## 1. Dynamic importing